rahgadda/job-preparation/01-ML/Langchain.md

 # Langchain

 ## Overview
+- The term langchain originates from the amalgamation of `language` and `chain`, symbolizing the interlinked nature of linguistic elements within an AI framework.
 - It is a framework designed to simplify the creation of applications using `Large Language Models (LLMs)`.
 - LangChain libraries are available in both Python and JavaScript.